hyphanet/plugin-WebOfTrust/README.md

-**Notice**: Should Eclipse show errors about missing JARs such as `db4o.jar` and say they prevent it from building: Notice that the JARs likely have in fact been created by the fred/WoT Gradle builders on the filesystem alreaddy, so you can fix Eclipse to notice them by:
+**Notice**: Should Eclipse show errors about missing JARs such as `db4o.jar` and say they prevent it from building: Notice that the JARs likely have in fact been created by the fred/WoT Gradle builders on the filesystem already, so you can fix Eclipse to notice them by:
 1. `Right click the project / Gradle / Refresh Gradle Project`.
 2. `Project / Build Project` to manually start a build.